Walter Alvarez: Big History

 Alvarez began teaching a course in Big History at UC Berkeley in 2006 under the title "Big History: Cosmos, Earth, Life, Humanity."
 He last taught the course in 2011 where it was videotaped and made freely available online.
 According to Alvarez, Big History is the "attempt to understand, in a unified and interdisciplinary way, the history of the Cosmos, Earth, Life and Humanity."
 This definition was later adopted by the International Big History Association (IBHA).
 Alvarez's course is open to all majors and grade levels and seeks to provide a broad understanding of the past, present and future.

 Alvarez helped organize a meeting of Big Historians at the Geological Observatory at Coldigioco in Italy in 2010 which resulted in the establishment of the International Big History Association.
 In 2011, the IBHA is a 501(c)3 non-profit organization.

 Alvarez was one of the founding members of the IBHA, and served on the advisory board until August 7, 2014 when he stepped down at the 2014 IBHA conference held at Dominican University of California.

 ChronoZoom

-Alvarez's most recent contribution to the field of Big History has been the creation of a free, open source, zoomable timeline in partnership with Microsoft Research called ChronoZoom.
-ChronoZoom is a computer-graphical approach to dealing with this problem of visualizing and understanding time scales, and presenting vast quantities of historical information in a useful way.
+In partnership with Microsoft Research, Alvarez developed a zoomable timeline called ChronoZoom, which is a computer-graphical approach to visualizing and understanding time scales, and presenting vast quantities of historical information in a useful way.
 ChronoZoom was introduced at the 97th Annual Faculty Research Lecture at UC Berkeley.

 Awards and honors

-Alvarez is the recipient of numerous awards and honors.
-He was elected a Fellow of the American Academy of Arts and Sciences in 1983, and elected a member of the National Academy of Sciences in 1991.
+Alvarez was elected a Fellow of the American Academy of Arts and Sciences in 1983, and elected a member of the National Academy of Sciences in 1991.
 He was awarded the 2006 Nevada Medal, the 2008 Vetlesen Prize, and the Penrose Medal from the Geological Society of America.
 In 2005, he received the doctorate "Honoris Causa" in Geological Sciences from the University of Siena, Italy.

 Minor planet 3581 Alvarez is named after him and his father, Luis Walter Alvarez.